Use Case · basketball drills

 Questions people search before they commit to a workflow

-How do I save basketball drills from YouTube and practice them later?
+How do I save basketball drills from YouTube and practice them on court?

 TrainFlow